-This article explains how to use the 4-channel 10 bit A/D converters built into the Atmel CPU used on the Acme Boards
+This article explains how to use the A/D converter lines on your Acme board

-The A/D converter lines are available as listed below:
+The A/D converter input lines are available on the following pins:

 |AVDD||Clean 3.24V out for A/D circuitry||D14.2||D4.2||J6.33|